Learning Reserve Prices in Second-Price Auctions: Introduction

-The first ``approximability'' result was attained in Myerson's original paper \citep{M81}: if the value distributions are i.i.d.\ and meet the standard {\em regularity} assumption (see \Cref{subsec:prelim:distr} for its definition), {\optm} reduces to {\arm} auction.
-Even if the distributional assumptions are greatly relaxed, as we quote from \cite{HR09}: ``{\em in quite general settings, simple auctions like {\arm} auction provably approximates the optimal expected revenue, to within a small constant factor.}'' Moreover, the learnability has been tackled in various contexts.
-For example, \cite{CGM15} assumed i.i.d.\ and $[0,~1]$-support value distributions, and got a nearly optimal sample complexity of $\tTheta(\eps^{-2})$.\footnote{Precisely, Cesa-Bianchi et al. studied the slightly different problem of regret minimization over a time horizon $t \in \mathrm{T}$ (in terms of the cumulative revenue loss against the optimal {\arm} auction).
-While a strong distributional assumption is imposed, the seller is assumed to know just the allocations and payments in the past rounds.
-Cesa-Bianchi et al. obtained a nearly optimal $\tTheta(\sqrt{\mathrm{T}})$-regret algorithm.
+The first ``approximability'' result was attained in Myerson's original paper \cite{M81}: When the value distributions are i.i.d.\ and satisfy the standard {\em regularity} assumption (see \Cref{subsec:prelim:distr} for its definition), {\optm} reduces to {\arm}.
+Even if the distributional assumptions are greatly relaxed, as we quote from \cite{HR09}: ``{\em In quite general settings, simple auctions like {\arm} provably approximates the optimal expected revenue, to within a small constant factor.}'' Moreover, its learnability has been tackled in various contexts.
+For example, Cesa-Bianchi et al.\ \cite{CGM15} assumed i.i.d.\ and $[0, 1]$-bounded value distributions and got a nearly optimal sample complexity of $\tTheta(\eps^{-2})$.\footnote{Precisely, Cesa-Bianchi et al.\ studied the slightly different problem of regret minimization over a time horizon $t \in \mathrm{T}$ (in terms of the cumulative revenue loss against the optimal {\arm}).
+While imposing a strong distributional assumption, the seller is assumed to know just the allocations and payments in the past rounds.
+Cesa-Bianchi et al.\ obtained a nearly optimal $\tTheta(\sqrt{\mathrm{T}})$-regret algorithm.
 This regret bound easily indicates the $\tTheta(\eps^{-2})$ sample complexity bound.}

-Despite above discussions, how many samples suffice to learn an $(1 - \eps)$-approximately optimal reserve price, when the bidders may have {\em distinct} value distributions?
-This problem is important to understand the {\arm} auction but has yet to be settled.
-Because we only need to learn a good reserve price, conceivably the task should be much easier than learning {\optm}, which requires full understanding of all bidders' distributions.
-Our work shows that this is exactly the case: as \Cref{tbl:result} illustrates, {\arm} auction in comparison has dramatically smaller sample complexity.
-Remarkably, it depends only on the precision $\eps \in (0,~1)$ but not on the population $n \in \NNP$.
+Despite the above discussions, how many samples do we need to learn an $(1 - \eps)$-approximate optimal reserve price when the bidders have (possibly) {\em distinct} value distributions?
+This problem is essential to understand {\arm} but remains unsettled.
+Because we only need to learn a good reserve price, conceivably, the task should be much easier than learning {\optm} (which requires a complete understanding of all bidders' distributions).
+Our work shows that this is precisely the case: As \Cref{tbl:result} illustrates, {\arm} in comparison has dramatically smaller sample complexity.
+Remarkably, it depends only on the precision $\eps \in (0, 1)$ but not on the population $n \in \NNP$.